RobertFischer/CleanSweep/README.md

 	`action.run()` on the tasks.
 Be sure to disable background threading through the `(Executor,boolean)` constructor, though, or your main thread will block forever.

+* If you allow background sweeping to happen or register the shutdown hook, you can actually let the Sweeper go out of scope.
+	It won't be garbage collected, though, and any background thread will simply block indefinitely, so I suggest against spawning a bunch of them in a loop.
+A future version of this may have one static background thread and would detect when the Sweeper itself is garbage collected, but that's future fanciness.

 License
 ---------